NCAR/ccpp-framework/doc/CCPPtraining/source/ConstructingSuite.rst

 ..  _ConstructingSuite:

 *******************************
-Constructing suites
+Constructing Suites
 *******************************

 ==============================
-Suite definition file
+Suite Definition File
 ==============================

 The SDF is a file in XML format used to specify the name of the suite, the physics schemes to run, groups of physics that run together, the order in which to run the physics, and whether subcycling will be used to run any of the parameterizations with shorter timesteps.
 The SDF files are located in **ccpp/suites/suite_*.xml**.